ScaledAgileDevOps/SADMF/content/Organization/_index.md

 ## Organizational Command Structure

+#### DevOps Usage & Compliance Head Engineer

+If the *Right Way* to do DevOps is not owned and controlled by a single senior manager, nobody will do it.
+So, we need a named person to codify the *Right Way* in the DevOps Process Binder and hold all teams accountable to the DevOps Process Excellence assessment.
+By staffing this role we prevent attempts process drift and eventual mutation of the *Right Way*.

 #### Feature Team

 The Feature Team is the group of Coders who are assembled to build a new feature for the next Convoy.
 Because we work so diligently to *[**Build Quality In**](../principles/#build-quality-in)* with the *[**Tribunal**](../release-convoy/#tribunal)*, these teams should be able to deliver at maximum throughput as soon as they are formed.